devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jen14.png)

-## Scenario: Create a CI pipeline .
+## Scenario: Create a CI job/pipeline .
 ### Create a job for GOL build.
 1. Create a freestyle job with name __gol__
 2. SCM -- provide the github url